 At the National Monument visitor center, there are photos, posters, and displays for those who want to be educated on sand.
 Visitors can climb the dunes by following a path out to them from the visitor center.
 Visitors, hiking up the dunes, look like ants trying to touch the lazy white drifting clouds.

 Not having time to stay long, I get back on the road to Creede, Colorado and Hermit’s Lake.

 I’m guessing, even if I don’t see these dunes again, this would be one of the first places a tour of foreign cats, from Japan ,would stop and spend an entire day romping in the kitty litter.

-Seeing cats going down these hills on boogie boards would be amazing.
+Seeing cats surfing down these hills on boogie boards would be amazing.

 Neal and Pat, I decide,on my way out of the National resource, are worth listening too, sometimes.